mwebb33/slab_application_examples/sld4-sdk-extensions/third-party-hardware-drivers.md

 ### Initialization
 Interfaces to initialize the drivers require a click context object and a click driver configuration object to perform the correct initialization of the driver.

-Click context objects are typically contains an interface for the peripheral driver.
+Click context objects typically contains an interface for the peripheral driver.

-The peripheral interface objects are providing a handler for the peripheral driver and variables to store the device specific parameters, such as the address of the device for I2C interfaced hardware.
+The peripheral interface objects provide a handler for the platform-dependent peripheral driver and also provide variables to store the device-specific parameters, such as the address of the device for I2C interfaced hardware.

 **This handler must be configured before calling the <driver_name>_init function.**